USSiamaboat/package-test/README.md

 # OR

-from mrc_parser import MRC_Parser, BoxnetTF
+from mrc_parser import MRC_Parser, BoxnetTF, BoxnetPT
 ```

 Troubleshooting:
 - Make sure the model file is specified and is a .tflite file
-- For some reason, pip doesn't like when the .whl file name is changed, so this should be exactly `mrc_parser-0.0.1-py3-none-any.whl`
+- For some reason, pip doesn't like when the .whl file name is changed, so this should be exactly `mrc_parser-0.0.2-py3-none-any.whl`